 Dr Sharrock enjoys good food and drink so has to cycle to work to keep himself fit.

-He is usually in Spilsby on Mondays, Tuesdays and Fridays.
+He is usually in Spilsby on Mondays and Fridays.

 Dr Divya Kuttappan (F)

 Dr Kuttappan was born and brought up in Kerala, a small and beautiful state in South India.
 She studied medicine in T.D Medical College Alappuzha (University Of Kerala, India).

 She relocated to the UK with her family in 2005.
 After a break (maternity and childcare) she started her postgraduate career in 2008.
 She joined GP training in Boston in 2012 and completed it in October 2016.
 She has lived locally for the past 7 years and is planning to settle down in Lincolnshire.